Lasso63/QiskitMaze2021/README.md

-# QUANTUM MAZE SOLVER - QMS
+# QUANTUM MAZE SOLVER - QMS - Qiskit Hackathon Europe
 Quantum algorithm that will be able to solve a maze and try to get better results than a classic AI.